-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Malfunctions

-- Poor battery life.
+- Bad battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or constantly turning on and off in a short period of time.

-Our Specialists Can Fix Nest Thermostat Issues
+Our Specialists Can Resolve Nest Thermostat Problems

-If you’re experiencing strange heating and cooling behavior with your new Nest, call us at 402-628-0206 to request your appointment now.
+If you’re experiencing strange heating and cooling behavior with your new Nest, call us at to request your appointment today.